jhusain/es6generatorproposal/README.md

   this.iterate = iterateMethodDefinition;
 }
 ```

-The Iterable prototype will have lazy versions of the following methods found on the Array prototype:
+The introduction of the Iterable constructor provides a prototype on which to add pipeline methods.
+The Iterable prototype should have lazy versions of the following methods:

 * map
 * concatMap